 - A worsening of any of these symptoms as a result of physical and/or mental exertion

-Because there is no clinical test for CFS, healthcare professionals are advised to consider that someone may have CFS if they have one or more of the above symptoms, as well as fatigue with the all of the following features:
+Because there is no clinical test for CFS/ME, healthcare professionals are advised to consider that someone may have the condition if they have a) one or more of the above symptoms and b) fatigue with all of the following features:

 - It is recurrent and/or persistent